1804 United States elections

-The 1804 United States elections elected the members of the 9th United States Congress.
+Elections were held for the 9th United States Congress, in 1804 and 1805.
 The election took place during the First Party System.
-The Democratic-Republican Party continued its control of the Presidency and both houses of Congress.
+The Democratic-Republican Party continued its control of the presidency and both houses of Congress.

-In the Presidential election, incumbent Democratic-Republican President Thomas Jefferson easily defeated Federalist former Governor Charles Pinckney of South Carolina.
+In the presidential election, incumbent Democratic-Republican President Thomas Jefferson easily defeated Federalist former Governor Charles Pinckney of South Carolina.
 As the Twelfth Amendment had been ratified in 1804, this was the first election in which electors separately selected a president and a vice president.

 In the House, Democratic-Republicans won moderate gains, boosting their already-dominant majority.

 In the Senate, Democratic-Republicans made small gains, improving on their commanding majority.